scjshen/CS361-Assignment-2/README.md

-Microservice A: Banking Web App API
+Microservice A: transaction notification API

 Overview
 This microservice provides a RESTful API for retrieving a user's account balance and transaction history based on their unique username.
 The backend is built using Node.js and MongoDB.
 The microservice listens for incoming HTTP requests, fetches the user's balance and transactions from the database, and responds with the appropriate data.